Life Transitions

 Total 7.08 Cts.

-This Andy Warhol painting needed to be sold on behalf of a Los Angeles couple that was in the process of a divorce that owned considerable assets together.
-Helping both parties to understand the potential value and sign off on the selling plan was key to allowing them to move forward in this challenging period.
-This sale was handled with the utmost care was sold for over $900,000 as the cover lot in a New York auction, one of the highest performing iterations of this Warhol “Jackie” images at auction.
+This exceptional “blue” Jackie from 1964 by Andy Warhol, was brought for sale on behalf of a Los Angeles couple that was in the process of dissolving their marriage.
+Helping both parties to understand the potential value and sign off on the selling plan was key to allowing them to move forward in this challenging transition.
+The painting was sold for over $900,000 as the cover lot in a New York auction and is still one of the highest performing Warhol “Jackie” works at auction to this day.
+The sale allowed the couple to move forward in new directions in their life.

 Andy Warhol (1928-1987)